vrhovnik/azure-monitor-automation-wth/docs/05-monitoring-basics.md

 Go and enable monitoring to understand what is happening with the application and to mitigate the errors.
 Customers provided few screenshots and information about the errors.

+## Pre-requisites

-You _should_ have at least 1 VM with solution and 1 container app to see the different options and ways to install.
+By finishing first two challenges you _should_ have at least 1 VM with solution and 1 container app up and running.
-If you want to test out just one, you can proceed with selected option.
+If you see the skipped them, you can deploy them now by using selected option.

 If you don't have it deployed or you deleted everything from before, you can use the following scripts to set them up from scratch:
-1. deploy VM with solution
+1. deploy VM with solution and SQL server on VM
-2. deploy container app
+2. deploy container app with SQL, images and registry

+If you don't have all the tools on your machine installed, you can use the following script to install them:
+1. install az cli and login - [here](../scripts/PWSH/PreReqs/00-install.ps1)
+2. install all of the tools and configure IIS via chocolatey - [here](../scripts/PWSH/PreReqs/00-install-tools.ps1)
+3. install bicep, configure subscription (add providers, extensions,...), create access and store them to env variables -  - [here](../scripts/PWSH/PreReqs/01-az-and-bicep-configuration.ps1)
+4. fork and clone repo and store secrets to GitHub to have it available for the DevOps cycle - [here](../scripts/PWSH/PreReqs/02-set-gh-secrets.ps1)

+or use [Azure Shell](https://shell.azure.com).
+You will need to clone the repo (**git clone https://github.com/vrhovnik/azure-monitor-automation-wth**) to access all of the artifacts.

+When cloned, navigate to folder (ROOT/scripts/IaC).
+VM folder contains bicep files and scripts to deploy VM with solution.
+Modernization folder contains bicep files and scripts to deploy container app with SQL, images and registry, container app.

 ### Deploy VM with solution